The Cathedral, medieval church

 It is located in Vila Obispo Street and was formerly the Augustinian convent.
 It consists of a spacious cloister with massive columns and high arches and an interesting chapel.
 It has a library of some 14,000 volumes and an interesting archaeological museum, with epitaphs of the thirteenth and fourteenth centuries.

 Former residence of the governors of Menorca, stands on the same site as the old Royal Alcazar, Plaza del Borne in full, in view of the port.
 The palace was restored in the late nineteenth century.
-Interestingly the Gothic Hall, with its beautiful wood panelling and wrought iron art lamps.
+Interestingly the Gothic Hall, with its beautiful wood paneling and wrought iron art lamps.

 The Municipal Palace preserves a priceless archive, with documents from his university and others involved in the island.
 It contains also a curious low Museum, with interesting archaeological collections, ancient looms, objects of the times of British rule, the scroll of the Taula dels Jurats 1615, a showcase dedicated to Admiral Farragut, whose parents were born in Citadel-a Christ XII century ivory and a curious collection of paintings on glass.